Quantum complexity in gravity, quantum field theory, and quantum information science: Quantum complexity in quantum information theory and many-body physics

 In the following we will show how quantum circuit complexity is related to the concept of topological order.
-States exhibiting topological order are gapped ground states of local Hamiltonians that cannot be reduced to a product state continuously without the gap closing.
-In particular, they are in a topological phase distinct from all product state, also called the trivial phase.
-More precisely, consider a gapped local Hamiltonian $H_0$ with a unique ground state $|\psi\rangle$. $|\psi\rangle$ can always be transformed into a product state via a continuous path consisting of local Hamiltonians $H(s)$ for $s\in [0,1]$ with $H(0)=H_0$: For $H_{0}$ acting on $n$ qubits we simply define $H(s)= (1-s)H_0+ s \sum_{i=1}^n Z_i$, where $Z_i$ denotes the Pauli $Z$ matrix acting on the $i$th qubit/spin.
+States exhibiting topological order are gapped ground states of local Hamiltonians that cannot be reduced to a product state continuously without closing the gap.
+In particular, they are in a topological phase distinct from all product states, also called the trivial phase.
+More precisely, consider a gapped local Hamiltonian $H_0$ with a unique ground state $|\psi\rangle$. $|\psi\rangle$ can always be transformed into a product state via a continuous path consisting of local Hamiltonians $H(s)$ for $s\in [0,1]$ with $H(0)=H_0$.
+For $H_{0}$ acting on $n$ qubits, we simply define $H(s)= (1-s)H_0+ s \sum_{i=1}^n Z_i$, where $Z_i$ denotes the Pauli $Z$ matrix acting on the $i$th qubit/spin.
 Clearly, the unique ground state of $H(1)$ is $|0^n\rangle$ and $H(1)$ is gapped.
 However, it is very likely that at least one of the $H(s)$ has a degenerate ground state, and thus closes the gap.
 A state is in the trivial phase if such a continuous path exists such that the gap above the unique ground state $|\psi(s)\rangle$ is uniformly lower bounded by a positive constant along the path.
 A state is topologically ordered if no such path exists.
 A continuous path of Hamiltonians with a uniformly lower bounded spectral gap is called \textit{adiabatic}.

 How does this relate to quantum circuit complexity?
-It was observed in Ref.~\cite{chen2010local} that the above definition of topological order in terms of the absence of adiabatic paths is equivalent to superconstant lower bounds on the quantum circuit complexity.
+It was observed in Ref.~\cite{chen2010local} that the above definition of topological order of a ground state $|\psi\rangle$ in terms of the absence of adiabatic paths is equivalent to a lower bound that grows in $n$ on the circuit depth for all circuits preparing $|\psi\rangle$ from a product state.

 It turns out that that the existence of an adiabatic path is equivalent to the existence of a \textit{local unitary transformation}~\cite{chen2010local}:

 where $\tilde{H}(r)$ is a local Hamiltonian and $\mathcal{T}$ denotes the path-ordering operator.
 On the other hand, the existence of such a local unitary transformation implies the existence of an adiabatic path via\footnote{The notation in Eq.~\eqref{eq:timord_unitary} is analogous to Eq.~\eqref{eq:generic_path_unitaries}, which defined a trajectory implementing a unitary operator in the complexity geometry.}